-Nicholas Ashmore (CEO) 2018 €000 2017 €000
+Nicholas Ashmore (CEO) 2019 €000 2018 €000

 Annual salary 250 250

-Performance-related pay 25 -
+Performance related pay 25 25

-Annual taxable benefits 23 22
+Annual taxable benefits 23 23

-Contributions to defined benefit retirement schemes 36 36
+Contributions to the defined benefit retirement schemes 36 36

-334 308
+334 334

 The amounts paid to the CEO are included in the costs reimbursable to the NTMA.
-The CEO is a member of the NTMA's pension scheme and his entitlements in that regard do not extend beyond the standard terms of the model public sector superannuation scheme.
+The CEO is a member of the NTMA's pension scheme and his entitlements in that regard do not extend beyond the standard terms of the model public service pension scheme.